 Back in Spain I took an important decision, and I started a new stage in my life, participating actively in building that new web 3, the Internet of Value that I invite you to discover in this podcast.

-I did not think much about NFTs for a while because I could only see their interest for collectors and I wasn't able to see see that they could be useful for other uses of art.
+I did not think much about NFTs for a while because I could only see their interest for collectors and I wasn't able to see other uses of NFTs for art.
 Nevertheless, time was going to show me many other possibilities.
 Today, with a new mindset, I am myself working in a project that involves art NFTs to be used beyond just collectibles.

 So I have made up y mind and I have decided that this might be the right moment to propose a course for professional artists-authors to be able to get started in this world of NFTs but in an aware and well-informed way.
 About this course (in Spanish) I leave more information in this link.

 Time to close this first podcast of the season… with this tune, the beginning of “Jupiter, the Bringer of Jollity“ from The Planets By Gustav Holst.
 So if you find these news joyful, it’s up to you to know more, explore, and jump into this adventure.
 I volunteer as your companion in the journey.